-So while I was sharing my junk stash, my eyes landed on a broken lazy susan stuffed inside a crate.
+So while I was sharing my junk stash on social media, my eyes landed on a broken lazy susan stuffed inside a crate.
 Pulling it out, I found myself murmuring…

 “Boy, that sure would look cool as an oversized Christmas ornament…”

-Gathering a few other pieces to make this easy project work, a wood round Christmas sweater ornament was indeed born!
+Gathering a few other pieces to make this easy wood Christmas project work, a wood round Christmas sweater ornament was indeed born!

 This project could also work with ready-made wood rounds found at most hardware stores.
 Or just make a lazy susan look pretty!